popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

     "Mt": 0
 }
 ```
-Every information in regards to the population genetics parameters requires a citeable reference.
+Every piece of information requires a citable reference.
 To do that we can create a stdpopsim.Citation object to the same species.py file. that Citation object looks like this:

 ```
 _PombiEtAl = stdpopsim.Citation(